 Assessment of tumour response

 Tumour measurements in the EORTC 62012 study were collected and assessed by local treatment centres every other chemotherapy cycle (every six weeks) by CT scan, according to Response Evaluation Criteria in Solid Tumours (RECIST) 1.0 [13].
+Measurable lesions were specified at baseline and followed during the course of treatment for changes in tumor size.
+Each lesion was measured uni-dimensional requiring at least 10 mm at its longest diameter.
 Objective response (OR) reflects the locally recorded best response from the start of the treatment, after 2, 4 and 6 cycles of chemotherapy (i.e. end of treatment), or until treatment discontinuation for disease progression/recurrence or unacceptable toxicity.
 OR was classified as complete response (CR), partial response (PR), stable disease (SD) or progressive disease (PD).
 Unscheduled assessments in between intervals were considered as response of the next scheduled imaging.
 Patients who received surgical resection of residual disease were censored at the time of surgery.

 Categorization of tumour shrinkage